moneyhub/fullstack-interview-task/README.md

 1. What could you do to make this more secure?
 2. How would you make this solution scale to millions of records?
 3. What else would you have liked to improve given more time?

+## Getting Started

+Please clone this service and push it to your own github (or other) public repository

 On completion email a link to your repository to your contact at Moneyhub and ensure it is publicly accessible.

-## Getting Started
 To develop against all the services each one will need to be started in each service run

 ```bash